datenstrom/yellow/STYLEGUIDE.md

 Here's how to format code:

 * Use consistent indentation with 4 spaces, no tabs.
+* Use double quotes for strings, no single quotes, e.g. `"Coffee is good for you"`.
 * Classe names should use PascalCase, e.g. `YellowCore`, `YellowExampleFeature`.
-* Method/function names should use use camelCase, e.g. `getRequestInformation`, `onLoad`.
+* Method/function names should use camelCase, e.g. `getRequestInformation`, `onLoad`.
 * Property/variable names should use camelCase, e.g. `$yellow`, `$statusCode`, `$fileName`.
-* HTML/CSS classes and ids should use kebab-case, e.g. `yellow-toolbar`, `company-logo`.
+* HTML/CSS related names should use kebab-case, e.g. `yellow-toolbar`, `company-logo`.
+* Opening braces `{` are on the same line, closing braces `}` are placed on their own line.
 * One space is used after keywords such as `if`, `switch`, `case`, `for`, `while`, `return`,
   e.g. `switch ($statusCode)`, `return $statusCode`.
 * One space is used around parentheses and compound logical operations,